The accuracy of your AI model is directly proportional to the quality of your training data.

 We don't want that to happen to you :)

-Training data refers to the initial set of data fed to any machine learning model from which the model is created.
+Training-validation-testing data refers to the initial set of data fed to any machine learning model from which the model is created.

 Just like we humans learn better from examples, machines also need a set of data to learn patterns from it.

 In most cases, the training data contains a pair of input data and annotations gathered from various resources and organized to train the model to perform a specific task at a high level of accuracy.

 It may be composed of raw data, such as images, text, or sound, containing annotations, such as bounding boxes, tags, or connections.